matique/miau/README.md

 ~~~

 Policies remain as before.
-Rescue's may be inserted previously in the chain.
+Rescue's may be inserted previously in the exception chain.

 "verify_authorized" checks that an "authorize!" has been called.